 *** We Offer Payment Plans ***

 Retail theft or "shoplifting" is the most common form of theft in Texas.
 Many are quickly caught and arrested, because stores take the loss associated with shoplifting very seriously.
 Accordingly, they invest heavily in surveillance staff and equipment to catch offenders.
 Cameras are placed throughout the store and items are electronically tagged to prevent shoplifting.

 Many shoplifters are unknowingly tracked by high resolution video surveillance as they go from aisle to aisle.
 Many are caught before they ever get out of the store.
 Even those lucky enough to get out of the store before being caught are again caught on video by cameras in the parking lot that identify their vehicle and those that came to the store with them.
 It can make for a pretty compelling case for the prosecution, but even for those caught red handed, all is not lost.
-Our shoplifting defense attorney knows how to defend these cases and repair the damage done.Understanding the Texas Theft Statute
+The shoplifting defense attorney know how to defend these cases and repair the damage done.Understanding the Texas Theft Statute

 Theft in Texas is governed by Texas Penal Code Chapter 31.
 Section 31.03 provides that a theft occurs when a person unlawfully appropriates or takes possession of property of another with the intent to deprive the owner of the property.
 Appropriation is simply bringing about the transfer of the property.
 This occurs when you pick up the item or otherwise cause the item to fall under your control.
 Obviously, it is not against the law to pick up an item in a store and take that item to the register to pay.
 It may become unlawful if the appropriation is with the intent that the item will be stolen.
 The prosecution will argue that placing the item under your coat, removing the electronic tag or removing the item from the store without paying indicates your intent to unlawfully appropriate the item.Penalties for Theft in Texas